What Every CIO Needs to Know About Enterprise Mobility

 What is Enterprise Mobility?

-Enterprise mobility refers to the shift in business practices from traditional fixed workstations to mobile, always-on employees.
+Enterprise mobility refers to the shift in business practices from traditionally fixed workstations to mobile, always-on employees.
 To work effectively outside of the office, these mobile employees need secure access to corporate data on their mobile devices.

 Enterprise mobility allows workers to become more productive and gives them the freedom to use their own devices—but it also increases security risks.
 A strong enterprise mobility initiative can help a company take advantage of the benefits of enterprise mobility while also meeting security and compliance mandates.